 REAR SILENCER.
-2T pre 2015 only.
+2T Evo.
 If the bike is noisy fit new packing.
 Change the silencer rubber bobbin if more than 1 year old (Pre 2015 only).
 Do not lift your bike from the silencer as that is what breaks the bobbin.

 SUMP.
-Remove sump plate and press back to it's original position if it is stressed or bent towards the engine.
+Remove sump plate and press back to its original position if it is stressed or bent towards the engine.